astropenguin/homebrew-radex/README.md

 ```

 As a dependency, `gcc` (for using `gfortran`) will be also installed.
+The built binaries are installed in Homebrew's bin directory in the same manner as other Homebrew's formulae.

 ### Clone this repository

-You can also build and install by yourself.
+Another way is to build and install by yourself:
-In this case, user must prepare `gfortran` before installation.

 ```shell
 $ git clone https://github.com/astropenguin/radex-install.git